Mohammed-ElDesouky/GEPD-data-workflow-guide/README.md

 # **GEPD Data Workflow: Step-by-Step Guide**

-**A guide for going from raw Global Education Policy Dashboard (GEPD) data to a set of key microdata files and indicators.**
+**A guide for producing a set of key Global Education Policy Dashboard (GEPD) microdata files and indicators from raw data.**

 *Created: December 2023*
 *Last Updated: September 2024*